mongodb/specifications/source/transactions/transactions.rst

 Tracking the most recently returned ``recoveryToken`` allows the server to update the ``recoveryToken`` mid-transaction if needed.

-Drivers MUST treat the ``recoveryToken`` field as an opaque BSON field and relay it back to the server unchanged.
+Drivers can safely assume that the ``recoveryToken`` field is always a BSON document but drivers MUST NOT modify the contents of the document.

 Error Reporting and Retrying Transactions
 -----------------------------------------